Aaron Hernandez Suicide Note? Clues Emerge About Why Former NFL Star Took His Life, But Answers Are Elusive

 — Twitter Moments (@TwitterMoments) April 19, 2017

-But the circumstances of Hernandez’s suicide — which came after a major court victory and the chance of having his previous conviction vacated as well — make it odd that he didn’t leave a suicide note, USA Today added.
+However, the circumstances of Hernandez’s suicide — which came after a major court victory and the chance of having his previous conviction vacated as well — make it odd that he didn’t leave a suicide note, USA Today added.

 “Statistically, it isn’t rare for a suicidal person to leave a note, but considering Hernandez was just acquitted of double-murder charges, and he left behind a fiance and four-year-old daughter, one might think he’d have a final message to leave,” the report noted.